-Biden waiving ethanol rule in bid to lower gasoline prices - NewsBreak
+Biden Waiving Ethanol Rule in Bid to Lower Gasoline Prices - NewsBreak

 Gas prices accounted for more than half of the monthly jump in prices.
 Food and housing costs also climbed in March in ways that could weigh on families.
 Inflation began to accelerate last year amid robust hiring after the passage of Biden's $1.9 trillion coronavirus relief package, a challenge for U.S. consumers that Russia's invasion of Ukraine then amplified.

 Administration officials said the EPA has begun analyzing the “emergency” step of allowing more E15 gasoline sales for the summer and determined it is not likely to have significant on-the-ground air quality impacts.
-That's despite some environmentalists long arguing that more ethanol in gas increases pollution.
+That's despite some environmentalists long arguing that more ethanol in gas increases pollution, especially during warmer summer months.

 Biden is to announce the move at a biofuel company in Menlo, west of Des Moines.
 Iowa is the country's largest producer of corn, key to producing ethanol.